 Understanding Trusts and Their Purpose

-Trusts play a vital role in estate planning, offering a structured way to manage assets on behalf of beneficiaries.
-We will explore the definition of a trust, the roles of a trustee, and the importance of having a surviving trustee.
+Trusts play a vital role in estate planning, offering a structured way to manage and protect assets on behalf of beneficiaries.
+England invented trust law over 800 years ago, and today trusts remain one of the most powerful tools available for protecting family wealth.
+We will explore the definition of a trust, the roles of a trustee, and why having at least two serving trustees at all times is essential.

 Definition of a Trust